Devi Sri Prasad: 2006–2009: Bommarillu, Jalsa

 In 2007, four film were released with music composition by DSP.
-All the films were action-comedy films and music by DSP got decent reviews from critics and audience.
+All the films were action comedy films and music by DSP got decent reviews from critics and audience.
 He made his second onscreen appearance alongside Chiranjeevi in the song "Good Morning Hyderabad" of the film Shankar Dada Zindabad directed by Prabhu Deva.
 The film is a sequel to his previously composed film Shankar Dada M.B.B.S.
-The next year Devi made Kannada debut by composing score and soundtrack of the film Sangama.
+The next year Prasad made Kannada debut by composing score and soundtrack of the film Sangama.
 Jalsa directed by Trivikram Srinivas, was the hit of the year.
 It was launched on 29 February 2008 with DSP as the music director, marking his first collaboration with Trivikram Srinivas and Pawan Kalyan.
 "Gaallo Thelinattunde" and "My Heart is Beating" were chartbusters of the year in the soundtrack and was the highest selling Telugu album at the time of release.
 The audio rights were sold to Aditya Music for ₹ 9 million, the highest for any Telugu film at that point of time.
-A critic credited devi's muisic in the film as "peppy, youthful and incredibly fun filled."
-Devi next composed film score for the action-thriller film Dasavathaaram starring Kamal Haasan and Asin, directed by K. S. Ravikumar.
+A critic credited Prasad's music in the film as "peppy, youthful and incredibly fun filled."
+Prasad next composed film score for the action-thriller film Dasavathaaram starring Kamal Haasan and Asin, directed by K. S. Ravikumar.
 The film is one of the top grossers in India of the year.
 Himesh Reshammiya was first considered for the composition of film's score.
-Due to unavailability of his daily call sheets, Devi was chosen to compose the score of the film.
+Due to unavailability of his daily call sheets, Prasad was chosen to compose the score of the film.

 In 2009, he has five album releases.
-Devi with his regular collaborator Sukumar, collaborated for the film Arya 2, which is spiritual sequel to his previous film Arya (2004).
+Prasad with his regular collaborator Sukumar, collaborated for the film Arya 2, which is spiritual sequel to his previous film Arya (2004).
 He also composed for the film's dubbed versions in Hindi, Malayalam and Tamil.
 The tracks "Ringa Ringa", "Uppenantha Prema" and "My Love Is Gone" topped the music charts.
 Although the film received mixed reviews, the song "Ringa Ringa" received a cult status.
 He received various nominations for his work.
-The song's music was re-used by Devi in the 2011 Hindi film Ready due to its popularity.
-The same year devi got a decent hit in Tamil with the film Kanthaswamy.
-Devi made Vikram to sing as many as four songs in the album.
+The song's music was re-used by Prasad in the 2011 Hindi film Ready due to its popularity.
+The same year Prasad got a decent hit in Tamil with the film Kanthaswamy.
+Prasad made Vikram to sing as many as four songs in the album.
 Pavithra Srinivasan of Rediff.com cited that "Kanthaswamy's music is not Devi Sri Prasad's best."
 The song "Excuse me, Mr. Kandasamy" been into a controversy after its release.
 Advocate V. Elango claimed that he had written five lines of the song.
 Finally, the controversy was over, after film's team won the case.